PEtab-dev/PEtab/doc/documentation_data_format.rst

 - A measurement file to fit the model to [TSV]

-- A condition file specifying model inputs and condition-specific parameters [TSV]
+- (optional) A condition file specifying model inputs and condition-specific parameters [TSV]

 - An observable file specifying the observation model [TSV]